Free Delivery For Orders Over £70

 HG Walter

-Earlier in the month, we embarked on a pilgrimage to Renilla Farm, our trusted and longstanding purveyor of Iberico.
-Nestled where Salamanca meets Extremadura, the farm boasts a landscape fit for a painting.
-Sublime, snow-capped mountains rise majestically in the distance, while impossibly straight Roman roads cut across rolling green fields studded with Encinas, Spain's national tree and the source of those irresistible acorns for the pigs.
+Earlier this month, we embarked on a pilgrimage to Renilla Farm, our trusted and longstanding purveyor of Iberico.
+Nestled where Salamanca meets Extremadura, the farm boasts a landscape fit for a painting: sublime, snow-capped mountains rising majestically in the distance, while impossibly straight Roman roads cut across rolling green fields studded with encinas—Spain's national tree and the source of those irresistible acorns for the pigs.

 First, we witnessed the masterful butchery of the Iberico pig.
-Due to its high-fat content, swift butchery, and while the carcass is still warm, is crucial to avoid solidification.
-The breakdown process was an eye-opener, starkly contrasting what we'd seen with other breeds.
+Due to its high-fat content, swift butchery while the carcass is still warm is crucial to avoid solidification.
+The breakdown process was an eye-opener, starkly contrasting with what we’d seen in other breeds.
 Here, prized cuts were redefined.
-Legs and shoulders, destined for mince, sausages, and stewing cuts elsewhere, were meticulously removed, skinned in the classic V-shape, and hung on racks, ready for their glorious transformation.
-In place of British cutlets and meaty ribs, the carcass yielded treasures like secreto, pluma, presa, and cabecero, while trim was separated out into bins for the making of chorizo and salchichon, and pig cheeks set aside for guanciale.
-These cuts would previously been seen as a by-product of the jamon and paleta production, but in the last 10 years they’ve been given the love they deserve.
+Legs and shoulders, often destined for mince, sausages, or stewing cuts elsewhere, were meticulously removed, skinned in the classic V-shape, and hung on racks for their glorious transformation.
+Instead of British cutlets and meaty ribs, the carcass yielded treasures like secreto, pluma, presa, and cabecero.
+Trim was separated for chorizo and salchichón, while pig cheeks were set aside for guanciale.
+Once considered byproducts of jamón and paleta production, these cuts have, in the last decade, been given the love they deserve.